 Ectomorph: Should concentrate on gaining weight in the form of lean muscle tissue.
 The load is best reasonably heavy with a workout pace slower with more extended rest periods between sets.
 Eat more than you’re used to and often to assist in the muscle development.

 - Muscle growth takes longer

-While some women may think that Kate Moss, tall, lanky, thin is the ideal body type, from a fitness view point she really isn’t.
-And many women who tend to be endomorphic will save themselves much suffering by not striving to change themselves into ectomorphs, it’s not going to happen.
-Conversly a true ectomorph who wishes to be a Sumo wrestler would also be in for a big disappointment.
-It is important to look at ourselves with a discerning eye of appreciation and celebrate our bodies, it is the only one we have ~ let’s make the most if it!
+While some women may think that Kate Moss, tall, lanky, thin is the ideal body type, from a fitness viewpoint she isn’t.
+And many women who tend to be endomorphic will save themselves much suffering by not striving to change themselves into ectomorphs; it’s not going to happen.
+Conversely, a pure ectomorph who wishes to be a Sumo wrestler would also be in for a big disappointment.
+It is essential to look at ourselves with a discerning eye of appreciation and celebrate our bodies; it is the only one we have ~ let’s make the most of it!

-With a well balanced exercise strategy and lifestyle plan we can make the most of our genetics and live happily in our own skin.
+With a well-balanced exercise strategy and lifestyle plan, we can make the most of our genetics and live happily in our skin.